zhukov-alex/eventrelay/README.md

 # EventRelay

 A high-performance event relay service designed for reliably receiving, logging, and asynchronously forwarding events.
 It ensures at-least-once delivery guarantees by utilizing a local Write-Ahead Log (WAL), with immediate acknowledgment after disk persistence, and subsequent batch forwarding to downstream systems such as Kafka or other sinks.

-EventRelay accepts events from network sources (currently via TCP, extendable to gRPC, etc.), persists them to a fast and durable Write-Ahead Log (WAL), immediately acknowledges to the sender, and forwards the events asynchronously to downstream sinks like Kafka or other message queues.
 In case of a service restart, events stored in the WAL are replayed and reliably delivered.
 This ensures data durability, crash resilience, and scalability, making it suitable for audit logging, event sourcing, and high-load data ingestion services.

 ## Features